-As the cruise division of Britain's largest travel agency and tour operator, Thomson Cruises occupies a unique place in the British cruise market.
-Founded in 1965, Thomson soon established a dominant position in the vast British inclusive-tour market, with its own travel agencies, airlines and more.
+As the cruise division of Britain's largest travel agency and tour operator, German-owned Marella Cruises (formerly Thomson Cruises) occupies a unique place in the British cruise market.
+Founded in 1965, Thomson soon established a dominant position in the vast UK all-inclusive tour market, with its own travel agencies, airlines and more.
 In the company's first foray into the cruise market in 1973, Thomson chartered two former ocean liners from Greek owners but by 1976 had failed to capture an audience, like so many other budget cruise lines of the 1970s era.
-But in 1995, it restarted cruise operations by chartering a small ship, The Sapphire, from Cypris-based Louis Cruise Lines.
+But in 1995, it restarted cruise operations by chartering a small ship, The Sapphire, from Cyprus-based Louis Cruise Lines.
 Thomson Cruises soon chartered a variety of other ships, including Island Breeze from the now-defunct Premier Cruises, The Topaz from former Premier executive Paris Katsoufis, and another Louis ship, The Emerald.

 Thomson aimed to have an effect on the British market much like Carnival did in the U.S. -- that is, to move cruising from a niche market to the very mainstream of British tourism.
 Thomson had already made the package holiday hugely popular in the U.K., and wanted to do the same for cruising.
-Despite its aging ships, Thomson had several elements that lured an ever-increasing number of Britons to cruise for the first time -- name recognition, a large presence of its travel agencies across Britain and attractive fares.
+Despite its aging ships, Thomson had several elements that lured an ever-increasing number of Brits to cruise for the first time -- name recognition, a large presence of its travel agencies across Britain and attractive fares.

 In 2008, Royal Caribbean sold its stake in another U.K. line, Island Cruises, to Thomson Cruises' parent company, TUI Travel.
 This meant that Island Star left the fleet in March 2009 to join Royal Caribbean's Spanish brand, Pullmantur, while Island Escape joined the Thomson fleet in spring 2009 to continue offering informal cruises to the U.K. market.

-The 1,254-passenger, 33,930-ton Thomson Spirit (built in 1983 as Holland America's Nieuw Amsterdam) and nearly identical Thomson Celebration (built in 1984 as Holland America's Noordam) joined the fleet in 2003 and 2004, respectively.
+The 1,254-passenger, 33,930-ton Marella Spirit (built in 1983 as Holland America's Nieuw Amsterdam) is owned by Celestyal Cruises (formerly Louis Cruises) and has been on charter to Marella since 2003.
+The ship recently left Marella Cruises' fleet and returned to Marella Spirit.
+The nearly identical Marella Celebration (built in 1984 as Holland America's Noordam) joined the 2004.

-In April 2010, the 54,000-ton, 1,506-passenger Thomson Dream joined Thomson.
-It previously sailed as Costa Europa.
-It is the line's largest ship.
+In April 2010, the 54,000-ton, 1,506-passenger Marella Dream joined Thomson, having previously sailed as Costa Europa.